 It’s early morning, snow blows up over the stones and sand.
-A young man with short tightly curled hair and a serious expression, looks out a window down past the wall to a field.
+A young man with short tightly curled hair and a severe expression looks out a window down past the wall to a field.
 People are arranged in a semicircle around a rough stone statue.
 They kneel, palms on the cold ground, robes billowing around them.

 LAHEL: Avoiding your duties Ladis?
 Well I am too, let's--